Snap-Savvy image based social media

 According to online portal AdWeek, tweets shorter than 100 characters have a 17 percent higher engagement rate, and Facebook posts with 40 characters generate 86 percent more engagement than posts with a higher character count.

-The same goes for YouTube clips – the shorter, the sweeter.
-Generally, the most viewed YouTube clips last around three minutes, however anywhere between one and six minutes is acceptable.
+Instagram clips should convey their message in the first minute of the video to get your message across when posted to your feed.
+Include additional information after this point and encourage followers to view the remainder on your Instagram TV Channel.
+The same goes for YouTube – the shorter, the sweeter.
+Generally, the most viewed clips last around three minutes, however anywhere between one and six minutes is acceptable.
 AMP

 Harnessing the power of YouTube can help educate, inform and attract patients.